Graduate Diploma Program

 - your education is relevant to current medical practice

-- your have access to professional registration
+- your have access to professional certification

 - you have attained the competencies required for entry to practice